 3. The Books of the Prophets also known as Nevim in Hebrew

 The prophets known as Nevim in Hebrew were the spokespersons of God.
 All these prophets were appointed by God to send messages of warning and guidance to the people of Israel.
-The prophets document the history of Israel from the time of Kings in Israel to a couple of centuries before the arrival of Jesus on this planet.
+The prophets documented Israel’s history from the time of Kings to a couple of centuries before the arrival of Jesus on this planet.

 These writings are further subdivided into 4 major prophets and 12 minor prophets.

 The writings of all prophets are held to an equal value.
-Therefore the naming as major or minor divisions is purely in reference to the length of their writings.
+Therefore the naming as major or minor divisions is purely related to the length of their writings.
 These books form the bulk of the old testament portion of the Bible.

 4. The Books of Poetry and Wisdom

-There are 5 books that contain words of wisdom and are poetic in nature.
+5 books of the Bible contain words of wisdom and are poetic in nature.

-The poetry is unlike the ones we find in English secular writings which have alternative lines crafted to sound similar or having rhythm or rhyme to it.
-Biblical poetry is written in a fashion in which two or more lines have synonymous parallelism (same thought repeated side by side) or have antithetic parallelism (contrast and comparison of opposing thoughts side by side).
+The poetry is unlike the ones we find in English secular writings, which have alternative lines crafted to sound similar or have rhythm or rhyme.
+Biblical poetry is written in a fashion where two or more lines have synonymous parallelism (same thought repeated side by side) or have antithetic parallelism (contrast and comparison of opposing thoughts side by side).